acdha/restful-bag-server/RESTful Bag Store.rst

 Use Cases
 ---------

-TODO.

-IMO, fleshing these out is crucial to moving forward with this work.
+TODO: fleshing out use cases is crucial to moving forward with this work.
     Otherwise, what are we designing towards?
 Is it clear we're all working towards the same goals?  etc.

 Design
 ------